Sharath15eUR/Sriram/networking training/module 3 and 4/Q-8/readme.md

 ------------------------

 The Linux kernel supports a wide array of Ethernet hardware through dedicated device drivers that:
 -> Facilitate low-level communication between the operating system and Ethernet hardware by handling tasks such as initialization, interrupt processing, and data transfer.
 ->Use standard interfaces like “ethtool” to allow users and administrators to query and configure driver and hardware settings
  (e.g., speed, duplex mode, auto-negotiation, and flow control).

--> For more specifics on Ethernet drivers, refer to:https://www.kernel.org/doc/html/latest/networking/device_drivers/ethernet/intel/igb.html

 Virtual Network Devices:
 ------------------------